Renewable natural gas: Overall

-As of 2023, more than 300 RNG facilities are currently operational in North America, with more than 70% of supplies drawn from the MSW and landfill sectors, according to the U.S. trade group RNG Coalition.
+As of 2023, more than 300 RNG facilities are currently operational in North America, with more than 70% of supplies drawn from the municipal solid waste and landfill sectors, according to the U.S. trade group RNG Coalition.

 Landfill Gas

 In North America, most RNG development has historically developed as a form of landfill gas utilization.
 The first commercial RNG facility was launched at the Fresh Kills landfill near New York City in 1982.
 Landfill gas projects were the dominant type of RNG in the United States project up until 2021, when agricultural projects became the dominant type of RNG production.
 As of 2023, there are 102 landfill RNG projects in the United States.

 Wastewater treatment plants

 Sludge settled during the processing of wastewater can be degraded in an anaerobic digester.
 The use of anaerobic digesters in a popular method of treating sludge because it produces biogas, which can be used to produce heat for wastewater treatment facility.
 Many wastewater treatment plants produce more biogas than they plant consumes.
 This gas is either flared to destroy methane, used in a combined heat and power engine, or upgraded to RNG.